4 ways to create a (crazy) good customer experience strategy.

 For example, I love the experience of buying coffee.
 And it starts with my first interaction on the website: you can suck me into a purchase with some witty copy, a clear description and a simple process.

 About 3 years ago, I ordered beans from Market Lane Coffee, South Yarra, Vic.
-It came in a brown box with a generic Parcel Post sticker on the front, but they sealed the box with custom printed tape.
+It came in a brown box with a generic Parcel Post sticker on the front, but they sealed it with custom-printed tape.

 Inside were the beans and two pieces of card - one told me all about the coffee, tasting notes and the region it came from.